ufsit/ufsit-portal/README.md

 Note that this provided file assumes you are using the default `root` user without a password and with a database name of `ufsit_portal`.
 This may be different depending on your MySQL setup.

-With this file, you can run the node application using:
+With this file, you can start the server with:

 ```
-node app.js
+node run dev
 ```

-Or with NPM like:
+Note: This will run both the nodeJS server and the angular server.
+Both will automatically reload when any of their files are modified.

+To create a production build of the frontend and start the nodeJS server to deploy them, run:

 ```
 npm start